dhamjay/wireapps-TechnicalTest-alpharma/README.md

 ## Description

-A pharmacy with the stakeholders involved are the owner, manager and cashier requires a system to streamline its business processes, involving authentication, medication inventory management, and customer record management.
+A pharmacy, along with its stakeholders, including the owner, manager, and cashier, requires a system to streamline its business processes, involving authentication, medication inventory management, and customer record management.
 The system needs to enforce user roles and permissions for different actions.

-The solution is buit using Laravel 9.0.
+The solution is built using Laravel 9.0.
-The users are can be grouped into three main groups acording to the operaions they can perform on the system.
+The users can be grouped into three main groups acording to the operations they can perform on the system.

-*** Uses laravel contributed packages such as Laravel passport and spatie to manage users, user roles and permission management.
+*** It uses Laravel-contributed packages such as Laravel Passport and Spatie to manage users, user roles, and permission management.

-* User login and authentication/guard is followed by Laravel Passport.
+* User login and authentication/guard are handled by Laravel Passport.
-* User roles and access/permission control is covered using Spatie.
+* User roles and access/permission control are managed using Spatie.
-* Request authorization is done using laravel's Gates.
+* Request authorization is handled using Laravel's Gates.

 ## Installation